DeMarquis Gates: Memphis Express

 Gates joined the Memphis Express of the Alliance of American Football (AAF).
 On March 28, 2019, Gates was named AAF Defensive Player of the Week.
 The AAF abruptly folded on April 2 after eight games.
 Gates led the AAF in tackles with 52 and forced fumbles with five.

 Washington Redskins

-On April 11, Gates was signed by the Washington Redskins.
+On April 11, 2019, Gates was signed by the Washington Redskins.
 He was waived on June 11.

 Houston Roughnecks

-Gates was selected by the Houston Roughnecks in Phase 3 Round 8 of the 2020 XFL Draft.
+Gates was selected by the Houston Roughnecks of the XFL in Phase 3 Round 8 of the 2020 XFL draft.
 Before the season was canceled due to the coronavirus pandemic, Gates had 32 tackles (second on the team) and 2.0 sacks (tied for the team lead) for the Roughnecks.
 He had a game-winning fumble recovery against the Dallas Renegades and forced a fumble late versus the Seattle Dragons.
 He had his contract terminated when the league suspended operations on April 10, 2020.